endoflife-date/endoflife.date/tools/mariadb.md

     latest: 10.3.15
 ---

+> [MariaDB](https://mariadb.org/about/) is a community-developed, commercially supported fork of the MySQL relational database management system (RDBMS).

 A new MariaDB Server version will be announced for General Availability approximately once a year.
 The MariaDB Foundation guarantees that every release will be maintained for at least 5 years.

 The MariaDB Foundation may decide to maintain selected releases beyond the normal 5 years if they are in exceptionally widespread use.
 As MariaDB 5.5 is included in multiple prominent Linux distributions with a lifespan beyond 2017, the Foundation is committed in maintaining it until 2020.